 - Plant larval host plants.
 Some plants are not considered especially attractive in the garden but are necessary to certain species of pollinators.
 Milkweed, for instance, is vital to the larval stages of Monarch butterflies.
 Plant them in an inconspicuous place if you prefer, but have them available for the pollinators.

-- Leave open patches of mud.
-Many ground-nesting bees need open patches of mud for their homes or for building materials.
+- Leave open patches of soil.
+Many ground-nesting bees need open patches of soil for their homes or for building materials.
 And remember, the large majority of bee species are ground dwellers.
 In addition, even some cavity dwellers, like orchard mason bees, need mud for their nests.

 - Avoid excessive mulch.
 Too much mulch blocks entry to the ground.
 Ground-burrowing insects often cannot penetrate a heavy layer of mulch.